unicef/etools-partnership-management/README.md

 # Etools Frontend Template App

-This an app shell for Unicef eTools apps, a starting point based on Polymer 3, Redux and Typescript.
+This an app shell for Unicef eTools apps, a starting point based on LitElement, Redux and Typescript.

 ## Install